Ookenfooken/ookenfooken.github.io/_posts/2020-11-01-blog-post-links.md

 ---
 I have made several contributions to science and non-science related blogs.
 Find out more.

-"Been in America": Interviews with German researchers in the USA and Canada
+An interview about my experience as a postdoctoral fellow in Canada
 ======
 I was interviewed by the German Research Foundation (DFG) to talk about my postdoc experience in Canada <br>
 <a href= "https://www.dfg.de/dfg_profil/geschaeftsstelle/dfg_praesenz_ausland/nordamerika/berichte/2022/220513_gespraech_fooken/index.html> deutsche version </a> <br>